Towards an Optimal Bound for the Interleaving Distance on Mapper Graphs: Data Structures

 \section{Data Structures}

-In this section, we show how a given mapper cosheaf $F:\Open(\cU) \to \Set$ can be stored as a graph, and then how given unnatural transformations $\phi, \psi$ can be stored as binary valued block matrices.
-Finally, we show that the entries of the basis loss function are represented by matrix multiplication.
+In this section, we show how a mapper cosheaf $F:\Open(\cU)\to\Set$ can be represented as a graph and how the unnatural transformations $\phi$ and $\psi$ can be encoded as binary block matrices.
+We then demonstrate that the entries of the basis loss function arise from matrix multiplication.

-\subsection{Representing mapper cosheaves as graphs}
+\subsection{Representing Mapper Cosheaves as Graphs}